Find SQL bugs at test time, not 2 AM

 - Scala

-// DuckDB arrays are first-class typed values
+// DuckDB LIST columns are first-class typed values

-fun getTagSets(): List<Array<String>> =
+fun getTagSets(): List<List<String>> =

 sql { "SELECT tags FROM posts WHERE published = true" }